132nd-vWing/ATRM_Brief/ExRedStorm/ADMIN_RedStorm.md

 - Ras Al Khaimai airfield (Land , touch and go)
 - Khasab airfield (Land , touch and go)
 - Red carrier (Land , touch and go)
-- Or as coordinated by AWACS (Red and Blue controller).
+- Or as coordinated by AWACS (Red and Blue controller)

 ## Action on RED RESPAWN/REGEN